niisaban/biomedical-ml-tb-biomarker-discovery/docs/results_summary.md

 The convergence of statistical evidence and biological plausibility strengthens confidence that the identified biomarkers reflect meaningful tuberculosis-associated immune processes rather than model-specific artifacts.

 ## External Validation

 Independent external validation was performed using GSE25534 to evaluate biomarker reproducibility, feature alignment, and model generalizability across datasets.

+The validation workflow included:

+- Feature alignment between the discovery dataset (GSE19491) and external validation dataset (GSE25534)
+- Verification of biomarker availability across platforms
+- Assessment of panel reproducibility in an independent cohort
+- Evaluation of model transportability beyond the training dataset

+Detailed validation metrics and cohort-level performance results will be added following reconstruction of the external validation workflow notebooks.